 On the northern edge of downtown and just west of Automobile Alley, the Midtown district connects the hustle and bustle of downtown with the stately historic neighborhoods to its north.
 With a mix of local restaurants, neighborhood pubs and unique shops, it’s a great place to experience the best of OKC’s recent urban renaissance.

+Two of Midtown's most popular restaurants are making "patio season" a year-round thing.
+Snuggle up with friends in front of the outdoor fireplace at Barrio's Mexican Kitchen or grab a toasty slice of pizza at The Hall's Pizza Kitchen, but make reservations as these prime spots fill up fast.
 With a rotating schedule of food trucks, you will never get tired of the cuisine at Bleu Garten.
 Its open-air dining includes lawn games, a fire pit, a full-service bar and several large TVs, making it a great place to catch a Thunder game during basketball season.

 NW 10th & Walker Ave.